medusajs/medusa/docs/content/development/events/subscribers.md

 ---
-description: 'Learn what subscribers are in the Medusa backend.
+description: 'Learn what subscribers are in Medusa.
 Subscribers are used to listen to triggered events to perform an action.'
 ---

 # Subscribers